rileytroyer/ml-pa-classifications/README.md

 see document-struture.md for a layout of the project structure and where files are located you will need to create reports/figures/, logs/, and data/ directories as these are included in my .gitignore file.

+NOTE: The code and documents located within calgary-version/ are specifically designed to be run on the local University of Calgary servers that host the THEMIS data.
+If you are running this code make sure you do it from within calgary-version.

 ## Setup
 1. When running code make sure you are in the base directory as this will ensure that all the code runs as expected.
 2. I recommend creating a new virtual environment and installing all the dependencies through pip3 with the requirements.txt file.

 ### System configuration
 Besides installing dependencies via the requirements file.
-We've tested this on a Rocky 8 VM and when doing that needed to install the package: `sudo yum intstall mesa-libGL`.
+We've tested this on a Rocky 8 VM and when doing that needed to install the package: `sudo yum install mesa-libGL`.

 There is a known issue in the themis_imager_readfile python package that can cause a memory leak.
 This will hopefully be fixed soon, but you can also edit the source code directly which will likely be located (if you are using a conda virtual environment) somewhere like anaconda3/envs/{environment_name}/lib/python3.11/site-packages/themis_imager_readfile/_themis.py.
 The fix is quite simple.
 Just add the following lines immediately after the `pool.map()` function call: `pool.close()` and `pool.join()`.
 This should fix the memory leak issue.